 UTeach CS Principles includes many collaborative, “unplugged” activities, making the curriculum more accessible for classrooms with technological limitations.

-- Adaptations available for classrooms with limited computers or wifi: UTeach provides a PDF version of the student textbook to teachers in classrooms with limited access to computers and/or wifi (about 15% of the curriculum requires NO access to hardware).
+- Adaptations available for classrooms with limited computers or wifi: Student readings can be downloaded for offline access if classrooms have limited access to computers and/or wifi

-UTeach CSP uses Scratch and Python programming languages, which are both available for free on any modern web browser, with no downloads required.
-Students are able to program with these languages on any computer (including Chromebooks) or on Android-based tablets (some limitations exist for iPads).
+UTeach CSP uses the Scratch and Python programming languages, which are both embedded within the Codio platform and available on any modern web browser with no downloads required.
+Students are able to program with these languages on any computer (including Chromebooks), tablets, or smartphones (smartphones are not recommended for optimal viewing).

 - Scratch (block-based coding): Scratch’s visually-driven, drag-and-drop interface provides students with a “low floor, high ceiling” introduction to programming.
-Students will need consistent access to the Scratch platform to write, edit, and share their projects.
-Students can access Scratch online at scratch.mit.edu or download Scratch’s offline editor at scratch.mit.edu/download.
+Students will create Scratch programs through an integrated development environment (IDE) embedded in Codio's platform, without needing to create separate Scratch accounts.

 - Python (text-based coding): Students transition to programming in Python in the fourth unit of the course.
-Python is easy for teachers and students to learn, while also being well-suited for the new Create Task and more widely established as an industry-standard language.
-Repl.it is recommended as an online integrated development environment (IDE) for programming assignments in Python.
-Repl.it’s all-in-one text editor, compiler, and debugger can be accessed on any device, including Chromebooks.
+Python is easy for teachers and students to learn, while also being well-suited for the Create Task and more widely established as an industry-standard language.
+Students will program in Python through the integrated development environment (IDE) within Codio's platform.